saraNasser4/apple_landing_page/README.md

 ## Implement Hero Section
 So, it's time for working so started with the Hero section it's the first thing the user will find so added a cute video and make it the width for the whole screen to make it as something out of the page.

+## Building Product View
+Since we will have more than one option to represent our products thought it would be cool to implement zustand as a state management to save the scale and the color of the product haven't added yet the product